rakeshthinqq/search-core/README.md

 ```

 ### Requirements - PART 2
-- For this section, we recommend you take advantage of the Ubuntu server that we provided you
+- For this section, dockerize your application.
-- Complete the install.sh and start.sh scripts
+  - Complete Dockerfile
-- install.sh should do all the preparation for your project to run, such as downloading any dependencies and compiling if necessary
-- start.sh should start up your service
-- After we run start.sh, your service should be able to repond to API requests
+  - After we bring up the docker container, your service should be able to repond to API requests.
-- These scripts should be able to run on any machine as long as they have exactly the same version of Ubuntu that we provided you with the same level of access

 ## Submitting